vueuse/schema-org/docs/schema/article.md

    * An array of all videos in the article content, referenced by ID.
    */
   video?: Arrayable<IdReference|VideoObject>
   /**
+   * An image object or referenced by ID.
+   * - Must be at least 696 pixels wide.
+   * - Must be of the following formats+file extensions: .jpg, .png, .gif ,or .webp.
+   *
+   * Must have markup of it somewhere on the page.
+   */
+  image: ImageInput
+  /**
    * An array of references by ID to comment pieces.
    */